Damovisa/zava-custom-team-app/src/prd.md

 - **Contextual Appropriateness**: Subtle transitions for form elements, more pronounced animations for product changes

 ### UI Elements & Component Selection
-- **Component Usage**: Cards for product selection, radio groups for options, modal dialogs for image capture
+- **Component Usage**: Cards for product selection, radio groups for options, modal dialogs for image capture, sheet component for the AI design helper
 - **Component Customization**: Sports-themed styling for buttons and selection controls
 - **Component States**: Clear hover/active states for all interactive elements
 - **Icon Selection**: Sports-themed icons where appropriate, standard UI icons for navigation